wvictor14/planet/README.md

 The reason we added the snp data onto the betas matrix was because a subset of those are used to predict ethnicity.
 The input data needs to contain all 1862 features in the final model.
-We can check this our data for these features with the `pl_ethnicity_features` vector:
+We can check our data for these features with the `pl_ethnicity_features` vector:

     all(pl_ethnicity_features %in% rownames(pl_dat))